 Most Policemen, including my self, reported using the knife only as a backup last ditch weapon, as well as a cutting and prying tool, with strength and conceal ability as a main concern.

-So, all of my Relentless models are made with the military and police in mind, although I do make lots of other knives which are more intended for hunting, camping and general utility, they are not nearly as........."Tactical "as RELENTLESS KNIVES.
+So, all of my Relentless models are made with the military and police in mind, although I do make lots of other knives which are more intended for hunting, camping and general utility..

 Your questions, comments and orders are always welcomed.